chili-publish/grafx-documentation/docs/GraFx-Fonts/guides/upload-fonts/index.md

 ![appscreen](elevator.png)

-GraFx Fonts will read the metadata from the font files, als suggest the categorization of the fons according the family and [style](https://en.wikipedia.org/wiki/Font#Characteristics).
+GraFx Fonts will read the metadata from the font files and suggest the categorization of the fons according the family and [style](https://en.wikipedia.org/wiki/Font#Characteristics).

 ![appscreen](confirmstyles.png)